 KOMTAR is located in central Georgetown, along the north-south Jalan Penang and east-west Jalan Magazine.
 The 65-storey high-rise and mall is one of the most prominent landmarks in Penang with a viewing deck on the 58th floor offering views of the island and across the straits to Penang’s mainland.
 Read More...

 - Location: South Georgetown

 - Price Range: RM5

 Penang National Park, otherwise known as Taman Negara Pulau Pinang, is a piece of nature reserve in the northwest corner of the island.
 Many flora and fauna species can be found here, including some very rare and endangered ones, thriving in abundance for centuries, untouched and undisturbed.
-Trails around the forest brings you in touch with the wonders of nature living within it.
-Read More...
+Trails around the forest brings you in touch with Read More...

 - Address: Jalan Hassan Abas, Teluk Bahang

 - Tel: (604) 881 3530/3500